binghuang2018/aqml/demo/example/README.md

+Suppose we are given a target molecule (a QM9 molecule containing 9 heavy atoms), with geometrical information stored in file `target/01.sdf`, our aim is to predict its total energy trained on a set of smaller fragments (amons) containing no more than 7 heavy atoms.

-# Amons generation: generation of training molecules
+## Amons generation

+First of all, we generate amons of the target molecule.
+The initial geometries were optimized by force field approaches during amons generation.
+The code to do this is:

 ```bash
 genamon target/01.sdf
 ```

-Then a folder named `g7` would be created, including sdf files of generated amons.
+Then a folder named `g7` would be created, including sdf files of corresponding amons.

+## Running quantum chemical calculations

-# Quantum chemical calculations: generation of reference data for training/test
+Now we need to generate reference data for training/test.
 Here we consider only the single point energy calculated at B3LYP/cc-pVDZ level for a ground state QM9 molecule.

   - First generate input files for ORCA 4